 Jesus said, “Let the children come to me and do not hinder them, for to such belongs the kingdom of heaven” (Matthew 19:14).

-*Due to Covid-19 our Sunday School has moved to an “At Home” version.
+Due to Covid-19 our Sunday School has moved to an “At Home” version.
 You can find the resources here: www.stjohnsnaz.org/at-home.
 Password is SSAH20.
-To be added to our weekly mailings, contact Jaime Taylor.*
+Resources will be added starting September 13th.
+To be added to our weekly mailings, contact Jaime Taylor.

 For more information or to register for Sunday School, please contact email@example.com.